Graphical Analysis In Exercises 57–60, you are given a null hypot... | Study Prep in Pearson+

 Statistical Significance

 Statistical significance refers to the likelihood that a result or relationship is caused by something other than mere random chance.
-In this scenario, if the confidence intervals for the sample proportions (p̂) do not overlap with the null hypothesis value (0.73), it indicates that the results are statistically significant, leading to a potential rejection of H0.
+In hypothesis testing, if the confidence interval for a sample proportion does not overlap with the null hypothesis value, it indicates that the result is statistically significant, leading to the potential rejection of H0.
+This concept is crucial for interpreting the results of the confidence intervals presented.

 Recommended video: